mlc-ai/mlc-llm/docs/deploy/ios.rst

 **Add prepackage model**

-We can also optionally add prepackage weights into the app, run the following command under the ``./ios`` directory:
+We can also *optionally* add prepackage weights into the app, run the following command under the ``./ios`` directory:

 .. code:: bash

    cd ./ios
-   open ./prepare_params.sh # make sure builtin_list only contains "RedPajama-INCITE-Chat-3B-v1-q4f16_0"
+   open ./prepare_params.sh # make sure builtin_list only contains "RedPajama-INCITE-Chat-3B-v1-q4f16_1"
    ./prepare_params.sh

 The outcome should be as follows: